 Privacy in Google Chrome is another matter altogether.
 Google’s whole plan is to know as much as possible about each of their users, so privacy isn’t in the cards in that scenario.
 The complete lack of privacy you have in Chrome does provide some value to the user in the way of targeted advertisements, content, and more; but, if you are looking to stay off the grid, using Google Chrome isn’t going to facilitate that strategy at all.

 On the other hand, privacy in Firefox is the industry standard.
-Since it is open source software, and not tied to some major corporate entity, the not-for-profit’s software makes a point to protect the privacy of its users by not tracking or collecting much data at all.
+Since it is open source software, and not tied to some major corporate entity, the not-for-profit’s software makes a point to protect the privacy of its users by not tracking or collecting much data at all, helping make it the pinnacle of secure browsing.

 Apple had tried making Safari for other platforms, but they just couldn’t gain traction, so you’ll only find it as the default browser on every Apple product.
 For years, Apple’s claims that their products were the most secure held true, but today’s malware developers don’t ignore Safari any longer.
 Since macOS has become a target like any other computing platform, Apple has been extraordinarily good at providing timely patches and updates.